wjabozzo/zephyr_gpiote_problems/README.md

 Setup
 ---

-This project was created using visual studio code nfr connect "Create a new application" option with nfr 2.3.0 SDK and based on the 'hello_world' example.
-The board folder was generated using the "Create a new board" option for the nfr52840 chip.
+This project was created using visual studio code nfr connect "Create a new application" option with nfr `2.3.0 SDK` and based on the `'hello_world'` example.
+The board folder was generated using the "Create a new board" option for the `nfr52840 chip`.

 The devicetree was modified to use gpiote: